wix-incubator/obsidian/packages/vscode-language-server-obsidian/docs.md

 npm install -g @vscode/vsce
 ```

 Use `vsce` to package and publish the extension.
 Run `vsce package --no-dependencies` to generate a `.vsix` file which can be installed in VSCode by running `code --install-extension <path-to-vsix-file>`.
+To install on Cursor, run `cursor --install-extension <path-to-vsix-file>`.

 Note: The `--no-dependencies` flag is required because this is a Yarn workspace monorepo.
 The extension bundles all required code via esbuild, so no separate dependency packaging is needed.